What is a refurbished phone?

 Do refurbished phones have new batteries?

-Before a refurbished phone is resold, the battery will have been through rigorous testing to make sure it’s in full working order.
+Before a refurbished phone is resold, the battery must undergo rigorous testing to ensure it’s in full working order.
 In some cases, this may mean that the battery has been replaced.
 But most of the time, it will be the original battery that has been restored to its original condition.

 Are refurbished phones sustainable?

-Yes, the good news is that not only are refurbished phones a lot cheaper than new handsets, but they’re also more eco-friendly.
-This is because a phone that was returned is being given a new lease of life.
-And it’s a lot better for the environment to resell an old phone, rather than a new one.
+Yes, the good news is that refurbished phones are not only cheaper than new handsets but also more eco-friendly.
+A returned phone is given a new lease of life, and it’s much better for the environment to resell an old phone rather than a new one.

 How can you tell if a phone is new or refurbished?

-When you purchase a new phone, the retailer, manufacturer, network or reseller should make it very clear if you’re buying a refurbished phone.
-If you’re buying a phone online, a refurbished phone should be clearly labelled as such.
-Or, if you’re buying one in a store, the sales assistant should make you aware if it’s not a brand new device before you purchase it.
+When you purchase a new phone, the retailer, manufacturer, network, or reseller should clearly label it refurbished.
+If you buy a phone online, a refurbished phone should also be clearly labelled.
+If you buy one in a store, the sales assistant should inform you if it’s not a brand new device before you purchase it.

 Found a refurbished phone you like off contract?